Info

 Scalability

-In the world of laser cutting of plastics and wood, models and prototypes are mainly produced.
+In the world of laser cutting plastics and wood, models and prototypes are mainly produced.
 It is widely believed that laser cutting of these materials is not scalable.
-At Snijlab we believe that laser cutting, in combination with the right automation, is very suitable for producing custom parts at competitive prices in Europe.
+At Snijlab we believe that laser cutting, combined with proper automation, is well suited to produce custom parts at competitive prices, in Europe.
 Automated laser cutting is cheaper and faster than 3D printing and milling, and often more flexible than injection molding.

-As a result, engineering and design companies do not have to seek refuge in production companies in low-wage countries, with all the difficulties that entails.
-There is also no need to order in large volumes when they need something custom.
-You can simply start with small volumes and then easily scale up your production as desired.
+As a result, engineering and design companies do not have to seek refuge with manufacturing companies in low-wage countries, with all the difficulties that entails.
+It also eliminates the need to order in large volumes when they need something customs.
+You can simply start with small volumes and then easily scale up your manufacturing as required.

-This gives you the design freedom and innovative power that is normally only possible in larger, established companies, with the flexibility and efficiency of a startup.
+So you get the design freedom and innovativeness normally only possible in larger, established companies, with the flexibility and efficiency of a startup.

 Creativity

-Creativity is central at Snijlab.
-We believe it is important that engineers and designers can use their full creative potential without being hindered by scale problems.
-At Snijlab they have the freedom to have models and prototypes laser cut as desired, but also to scale up to larger quantities when appropriate.
-This prevents overproduction and prevents surpluses.
+Creativity is at the heart of Snijlab.
+We believe it is important that engineers and designers can reach their full creative potential without being hindered by problems of scale.
+At Snijlab they have the freedom to have models and prototypes laser-cut as desired, but also to scale up to larger runs when appropriate.
+This prevents overproduction and avoids surpluses.

 Environmentally conscious

-Last but not least, we think it is very important to act environmentally consciously.
-We make it a point every day to make our footprint as limited as possible.
-We investigate the environmental impact of all materials we use.
+Last but not least, we consider it very important to be environmentally conscious.
+We make it a point every day to minimize our footprint.
+We research the environmental impact of all the materials we use.

-We know what the end of their lifespan looks like, how the materials can be recycled.
-We explicitly share this knowledge with our customers, so that they can take this into account in their choices.
-The roof of our factory is full of solar panels that provide our machines with power.
+We know what the end of their useful life looks like, how the materials can be recycled.
+We explicitly share this knowledge with our customers so they can factor it into their choices.
+The roof of our factory is full of solar panels that power our machines.
 When purchasing, we strive for the shortest possible transport routes.

-We separate the waste flows from our materials.
-Our wish is to be able to recycle each material type separately and we are actively working on developing these options.
+We separate the waste streams of our materials.
+Our desire is to be able to have each material recycled separately, and we are actively working to develop these capabilities.
 Our wood comes from sustainably managed forests.
-We are FSC certified ourselves to maintain the Chain of Custody where possible.
+We ourselves are FSC certified to maintain, where possible, the Chain of Custody.

-We already offer acrylics that are completely recycled .
+We already offer acrylics that are fully recycled.

-Have you become interested in laser cutting after reading this article and would you like to know in more detail what Snijlab can do for you?
-You can start immediately or contact us .
+Have you become interested in laser cutting after reading this article and want to know in more detail what Snijlab can do for you?
+You can get started right away or get in touch.

-Nieuw: zwart MDF in 6 mm dik - Snijlab
+New: black MDF in 6 mm thick - Snijlab